Az3ll3/Az3ll3/README.md

 ┌─────────────────────────────────────────────────────────┐
 │                                                         │
 │   $ whoami                                              │
 │   → Az3ll3  |  Hackr  |  She/Her                        │
 │                                                         │
 │   $ cat status.txt                                      │
-│   → Founder-in-progress 🏗️  |  AI-Augmented OffSec     │
+│   → Founder-in-progress      |  AI-Augmented OffSec     │
 │                                                         │
 │   $ cat vision.txt                                      │
 │   → Build something that outlasts                       │
 │     the version of me that built it.                    │ │                                                         │
-│   $ cat strategy.txt                                    │
-│   → Long game.
-Calculated risk.
-Zero noise.             │
 │                                                         │
 │   [!]
 She knows what she's doing.                       │
 │   [!]
 She also knows what YOU'RE doing. 💀              │